 6. Copies of awards received

-We are expecting over 200 applications this year so we will not be able to follow up with teens on missing parts or copies of their Application Package.
+We receive many applications for this program and we cannot follow up with teens on missing parts or copies of their Application Package.
 CFP is looking for responsible students and the Application Package will be the first impression of the teen.